-Its infrastructure, educational facilities, tourist attractions, shopping precincts, restaurants, clubs, and fine accommodation are second to none, it has a steady workforce with low unemployment thanks to major industries, as well as the Department of Defence.
+Its infrastructure, educational and medical facilities, tourist attractions, shopping precincts, restaurants, clubs, and fine accommodation are second to none, it has a steady workforce with low unemployment thanks to major industries, as well as the Department of Defence.

 Its housing is affordable, it has hectares of magnificent parks as well as award-winning gardens and, unlike other places in the country, it boasts excellent facilities catering to just about every form of sport known to man.